Surveys for Continuous Improvement

 • Do: The Do step is where the planned activities are executed.
 This is where the strategies and actions defined in the planning step are performed.

 • Define your objectives.
 Before you start designing your survey, think about what you want to learn from it.
 For example, you might want to know about a team’s experience with maintaining a sustainable work pace.
+Always ensure that surveys produce results that are actionable.

 • Keep the survey short and focused.
 Shorter surveys are more likely to get higher response rates and better completion rates.
 Focus on key areas that align with your objectives and keep the number of questions manageable.